dtg3/sevo-git-research/presentation/presentation.md

  * Allows for multiple work flows

+Why does this matter?

+  * Distributed version control is the future of SCM
+  * Services like GitHub, Bitbucket, etc.
+  * More flexible collaboration / workflow
+  * Linus uses it for linux...isn't that good enough!?

 <!--
   So here we simply say why the aforementioned stuff matters and what we plan to do.
 If there is a problem to solve (which I don't